Daniele-debug/hello-world/README.md

 # hello-world
-Learning how to use Github so I can become part of this world. yes I just did that.
+Learning how to use Github because I want to be part of this world.
+Yes I just did that.